uditmahato/beautiful_ugly/Readme.md

 Don't forget to give credit by giving star .

 ## License
-This project is licensed under the [MIT License](LICENSE).You may use this game by Enjoy playing the Beauty Classification Game!
+This project is licensed under the [MIT License](LICENSE).You may use this game by firking this repository .
+Enjoy playing the Beauty Classification Game!